 Remember that while some are familiar with the problem, some are just hearing about it; so you need different landing pages for them.

-Using an advanced landing page software like Instapage makes it super-easy to whip out multiple landing pages in minutes with help of its pre-built templates.
+Using advanced landing page software like Instapage makes it super easy to whip out multiple landing pages in minutes with help of its pre-built templates.

 Finally, ensure your landing page doesn’t distract your audience from taking action.